Jon Schnepp

-Jonathan David Schnepp (May 16, 1967 – July 19, 2018) was an American producer, director, voice actor, editor, writer, animator, and media host.
+Jonathan David Schnepp (May 16, 1967 – July 19, 2018) was an American animator, producer, director, writer, editor, voice actor, and media host.

 Schnepp was known for the documentary film The Death of "Superman Lives": What Happened?, which he directed and wrote.
 He also directed episodes of Metalocalypse, The Venture Bros. and a segment of The ABCs of Death.
 He was also known for his work with Collider, appearing regularly as a panelist on the site's Collider Movie Talk, Collider Nightmares, and Collider Heroes series, the latter of which he hosted.
 His company, Schneppzone, works on short films and television series.

 Schnepp died on July 19, 2018, due to complications following a stroke.